-To avoid ugly 'broken image' icons on the page or layout chaos caused by missing images, we can adopt the following strategies to handle emptythumborlogoFields:
+To avoid ugly 'broken image' icons on the page or layout chaos caused by missing images, we can adopt the following strategies to handle emptythumborlogoField:

 This is the most direct and commonly used method.
-When receiving document data in front-end code, we first checkthumborlogoThe field exists if there is a valid image link.
-If it exists, the image is rendered normally; if it does not exist, a preset default placeholder image is rendered.
+In front-end code, after receiving document data, we first checkthumborlogoDoes the field contain a valid image link.
+If it exists, render the image normally; if not, render a predefined default placeholder image.
 This placeholder image can be:

-• Website default imageFor example, the website's logo or a fixed 'No image available' prompt image.
+- Default website imageFor example, the website's logo or a fixed 'no image available' prompt image.

 For example, using common JavaScript frameworks, this can be achieved through simple conditional judgments.
 For instance, you might handle it like this in a Vue component: